It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 So which is the healthier of the two breeds?
 Well, it can be hard to say with confidence.

 They both share a lot of genetic health problems.
-However, a study performed in 2013 found that in general crossbreed dogs tend to live longer than their purebred counterparts.
+But, a study performed in 2013 found that in general crossbreed dogs tend to live longer than their purebred counterparts.

 This is thought to be due to increased genetic diversity, which has been shown to correlate with better health.
 For more information, check this link here.

-Due to this reason, you could make the argument that the Goldendoodle is the healthier one of the two; however, this would just be conjecture.
+Due to this reason, you could make the argument that the Goldendoodle is the healthier one of the two.
+But, this would just be conjecture.

 There are no studies comparing the general health of these two breeds in detail to fully prove such a statement.

 So, until more studies are performed, we will have to estimate that neither breed is significantly healthier than the other.

 Regardless, it is incredibly important that you buy any puppies of either breed from a reputable and trustworthy breeder who can prove the genetic health of the parent dogs.